Premužićeva staza: A diverse and unique hiking trail on Velebit Mountain

-You’ll pass a variety of landscapes on the trail including forests, stones, meadows, lawns, and even an abyss.
+You will pass a variety of landscapes on the trail, including forests, stones, meadows, lawns, and even an abyss.
 This diversity makes the trail very special.

 In 2009, Premužićeva staza was protected as a Croatian cultural asset of national importance.